JXPheonix/jde/readme.txt

 Open up the eclipse workspace (in the folder /eclipse) and run as you would any other project.

+Does this program have any dependencies?

+The JDK.
+You wouldn't believe how many stupid people have tried to run this without it.

 This looks ugly.

 Shaddup, it's a WIP.